BFI London Film Festival: BFI London Film Festival today

-While the programme still retains the 'festivals' feel, it also now shows new discoveries from "important and exciting talents" in world cinema.
+The program also features world cinema.
 Whilst it continues to be first and foremost a public festival, it is also attended by large numbers of film professionals and journalists from all over the world.
-Importantly, it offers opportunities for people to see films that may not otherwise get a UK screening along with films that will get a release in the near future.
+It offers opportunities for people to see films that may not otherwise get a UK screening along with films that will get a release in the near future.
 Some films are accompanied by Q&A sessions which give the audience unique access to the filmmaker and/or a member of the cast and offer insight into the making of the film and occasionally an opportunity for the audience to engage directly and ask questions.
 Other than these events, the screenings at the Festival are quite informal and similar to the normal cinema experience.

 Stewart took a sabbatical for the 2018 edition of the festival and her deputy, Tricia Tuttle stood in as interim artistic director.
 She became artistic director in December 2018.
 Current film programmers include Kate Taylor (Senior Programmer), Michael Blyth and Laure Bonville.

 The 2018 festival opened with the European premiere of Steve McQueen's Widows.
 It saw the first film at the festival to premiere outside London with the UK premiere of Mike Leigh's Peterloo being held at HOME in Manchester on 17 October as well as the world premiere of Peter Jackson's They Shall Not Grow Old, which was also screened simultaneously around the UK.
 It closed with the world premiere of Stan & Ollie.

 The 2019 edition opened with Armando Iannucci's The Personal History of David Copperfield which was shown at the Odeon Leicester Square and at the Embankment Garden Cinema.

 Due to the COVID-19 pandemic in the United Kingdom, the 2020 festival featured up to 50 online films with only 12 films being shown in London and around the United Kingdom.
 The festival opened with the European premiere of Steve McQueen's Mangrove and closed with Ammonite, directed by Francis Lee.

 The 2021 festival opened with the world premiere of Jeymes Samuel's The Harder They Fall at Royal Festival Hall.

 Tuttle stepped down as festival director after the 2022 festival and was replaced by Kristy Matheson.